mohamed-basman-dev/git-practice/README.md

 ### Comparing between local and remote master branches
 1. git diff master origin/master
 # Branching and merging
+// branching create separate workspace for new work without affecting main; merge combines changes from one branch into another
 1. git branch // list only local branches
 2. git branch -a // list local and remote branches
 3. git branch branch_name // to create new branch